microsoft/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     ![The TWIN GRAPH canvas displays with four circles representing all the storeroom digital twins that are defined.](media/adte_twingraph_fourstorerooms.png "TWIN GRAPH")

 7. In the **TWIN_GRAPH**, while holding the **Shift** key, select each of the four storeroom twins that we have created.
-Right-click to view the context menu, and select **Delete twin(s)**.
+Right-click to view the context menu and select **Delete twin(s)**.
 We are doing this clean up so that they can be recreated in a different way in the next task.

 8. Keep the Azure Digital Twins Explorer web application open for later tasks.